 Settlement houses were run in part by communities themselves.
 They emphasised social reform rather than relief or assistance.
 (Residence, research, and reform were the three Rs of the movement).
-Early sources of funding were wealthy individuals or clubs.
-Settlement house workers were educated poor persons, both children and adults, who often engaged in social action on behalf of the community.
-Because of their understanding of social and political forces, they battled in legislative halls as well as in urban slums, and they became successful initiators and organisers of reform.
+Because of their understanding of social and political forces, Settlement House worker battled in legislative halls as well as in urban slums, and they became successful initiators and organisers of reform.
 Settlement workers were also heavily involved in research to identify the factors causing need and in activities intended to eliminate the factors that caused the need.

 "Settlements were characterized not by a set of services but by an approach.
-If the original stimulus came from sponsors outside the neighborhood, the approach consisted of moving in to the needy area, reaching out in a friendly way to the neighbors, and deciding together with them what was wrong and what was needed.
-In cases where the initiative came from indigenous neighborhood leaders or organizations–and this has been increasingly true in recent decades–the program has been flexible and reflected neighborhood judgment about priorities.
-Because of this, settlements have ranged widely in the activities they provided.
+Because of this, settlements have ranged widely in the activities they provide.
 They pioneered in nursing services, clinics, convalescent homes, milk stations.
 They established camps and playgrounds.
 They taught English and citizenship.
 Kindergartens began there, as did experiments in trade and vocational training.
 Settlement workers studied housing conditions, working hours, sanitation, sweatshops, child labor, and used these studies to stimulate protective legislation.
 They worked to remedy abuses by loansharks, pawnshops, and predatory installment buying practices.
 And always there were the activities which brought fun and fulfillment to life–music, art, theater, sociability and play.
 The list is as varied and as changing as the needs."
 (Source)

 Today, Settlement and Neighbourhood Houses operate in Ireland, England, United States, Canada, Sweden, Germany, Netherlands, South Africa, Russia, Australia and many more countries around the world.
 The International Federation of Settlements and Neighborhood Centers (IFS) is a global movement of more than 11000 member associations that include multi-purpose, community-based organisations across the world.